MfN-Berlin/app-kiebids/README.md

 conda activate app-kiebids
 ```

-**Once you set up a virtual environment and installed the dependencies, you can run the application by executing the following command in your terminal:**
+Once you set up a virtual environment and installed the dependencies, you can run the application by executing the following command in your terminal:

 ```bash
 bash run_flow.sh
 ```
-This starts the Prefect service, and you can view the dashboard at: http://127.0.0.1:{port}
+This starts the Prefect service, and you can view the dashboard at the url shown in the terminal (http://127.0.0.1:{port}).
-To run the flow, you need to set the following in [workflow_config](./configs/workflow_config.yaml):
-- **image_path**: Path to folder with images
+To run the flow, you need to set the **image_path** in [workflow_config](./configs/workflow_config.yaml) to point to a folder with images.

-Pipeline will loop through all images found in ```image_path``` and output xml files to the ```output_path``` defined in the config.
+Pipeline will loop through all images and will output xml files to the ```output_path``` defined in the config.

 ## Evaluation Modus (Work in Progress)
 To enable evaluation, you need to set the following in [workflow_config](./configs/workflow_config.yaml):